 It is from the Hell Creek Formation of the Late Cretaceous, which is approximately 70-66.5 million years ago.

 It was discovered on a private ranch near Buffalo, Harding County, South Dakota, USA.

 Why is Barnum the coprolite still in a plaster jacket?

 It remains in the plaster jacket to keep it safe from cracking and damage.
 The picture above is actually of Barnum’s bottom-side.
 The rounded top-side is covered by the jacket.

-Have more questions?
+Have more questions, or are you interested in hosting Barnum at your museum?
 Drop us a note using our Contact page.

 Copyright © 2024 Poozeum, LLC - All Rights Reserved.